jcgneto/CV/README.md

 # Research areas of interest

-Bacterial population genomics and ecology.
+Microbial population and community ecology.
+Gut microbiome of humans and animals.

 # Publications

 ## Articles in peer-reviewed journals